 You can also use a trick Menard swears by if you’re breakout-prone and set on a fuller-coverage formula: “I like using a full-coverage foundation or concealer in a sheer way with a damp beauty blender,” she explains.
 “I’ll use Tarte Shape Tape concealer as an allover foundation, sparingly, to achieve a natural-looking skin.”

 Seriously—you might love the foundation you have now, but there’s always an opportunity to discover something that might suit your skin needs better.

 “It’s so important to constantly shop,” says Henao.
 “Sample different foundations when you run out!
 The technology in formulas changes every day, so what you may love about your foundation today might be different during a new season.”

 Application Is Key

 It’s not just about finding the right formula—the way your foundation looks depends heavily on how you apply it.

 “Application makes all the difference, and you can make one foundation look totally different simply by how you apply it,” Menard says.
 Use a brush for more coverage and product, your fingers if you want it “worked” in, and a wet sponge to add moisture and sheerness.

-So once you find that perfect formula fit (we know you will—check out our list of 2019’s best), remember to apply it accordingly to make sure the final look is exactly what you want.
+So once you find that perfect formula fit, remember to apply it accordingly to make sure the final look is exactly what you want.